enewe101/cluster-func/README.md

 ```
 The value of `MYENV` would be seen by your script.

-However, if you run `cluf` in dispatch mode, then the job scripts will not
+However, if you run `cluf` in dispatch mode, then the job scripts will
-be run in a different environment.
+run in a different environment.
 Use the `env` option to specify any
 environment variables that should be set when running the subjobs.  `env` should
 be a dictionary within `cluf_options` or `.clufrc` that has variable names
 as keys and values as, well, values: